equinor/radix-public-site/public-site/docs/src/other/onboarding/index.md

 ---
 title: Onboarding
-layout: document
-parent: ['Guides', '../../guides.html']
-toc: true
 ---

 # General

 Basic understanding of some technologies are required for working efficient with Radix.

 For questions around topics covered in this section, its recommended to ask on slack and channel [developer_community](https://equinor.slack.com/archives/C3HLP8ZTQ).
 This is where the biggest number of people are ready to answer your questions.

 ## git / github